Updated June 2014

 - Lengthy periods of wet soil conditions favor the development of seedling

-blight diseases, especially those caused by Pythium fungi (Sweets,
+blight diseases in young corn seedlings, especially those caused by Pythium fungi (Sweets,

 - Poorly drained areas of fields are most at risk for the development of these diseases and so will also be risky for potential replant operations.